Robert Frylinck: T20 franchise cricket

 In August 2017, he was named in Pretoria Mavericks' squad for the first season of the T20 Global League.
 However, in October 2017, Cricket South Africa initially postponed the tournament until November 2018, with it being cancelled soon after.

 In December 2017, he took a hat-trick in the 2017–18 Ram Slam T20 Challenge.

 In October 2018, he was named in Tshwane Spartans' squad for the first edition of the Mzansi Super League T20 tournament.
 Later the same month, he was named in the squad for the Chittagong Vikings team, following the draft for the 2018–19 Bangladesh Premier League.

 In July 2019, he was selected to play for the Dublin Chiefs in the inaugural edition of the Euro T20 Slam cricket tournament.
 However, the following month the tournament was cancelled.
 In November 2019, he was selected to play for the Khulna Tigers in the 2019–20 Bangladesh Premier League.
-He took 20 wickets in 2019-20 Bangladesh Premier League playing for Khulna Tigers.